 In today's Gamasutra educational feature, as part of the site's expanded Gamasutra Education section

-, including plenty more smart insight on a day in the life of a game development student (no registration required, please feel free to link to this feature from external websites).
+and gain an understanding of a graduate's ventures in producing and designing multiple projects at once (no registration required, please feel free to link to this feature from external websites).